-The department reviews each applicant’s file and may assign prerequisites as deemed necessary for successful participation in this program.
+The department reviews each applicant’s file and may assign prerequisites as deemed necessary for successful participation in the IT master's degree.

 - Prerequisites may be satisfied through appropriate coursework.
 The following prerequisites are minimal and can be satisfied in Azusa Pacific University’s classes or other transferrable classes: